Justice League: Battle for Metropolis

-Justice League: Battle for Metropolis is an Interactive dark ride located at several Six Flags theme parks across North America.
+Justice League: Battle for Metropolis is an Interactive dark ride located at several Six Flags theme parks across North America and at Mid America Adventure.
 The ride is a collaboration between Sally Dark Rides, Alterface, Oceaneering International, and Pure Imagination Studios, and is themed to the Justice League, DC's famous team of superheroes.

 Riders travel through the fictional city of Metropolis aboard enhanced-motion "RTVs" designed by A.R.G.U.S., and shoot digital targets generated on large 3D screens in real-time, as well as physical targets in full practical sets.
 There are many special effects in the ride such as fog and fire hidden in the attraction's various scenes.

 Since the original ride opened at Six Flags Over Texas on May 23, 2015, Six Flags has installed the dark ride at seven of its parks, all of which are still in operation.

 History

 Justice League: Alien Invasion 3D

 In October 2011, the chairman and CEO of Sally Corporation, John Wood, stated they had started developing their biggest project, something which they believe would be "the top of the industry".
 The project was later announced to be Justice League: Alien Invasion 3D at Warner Bros.
 Movie World on the Gold Coast, Australia.
 Following the launch of the ride in September 2012, Sally Corporation expressed interest in transferring the concept to other parks around the world including those in the United States.
 In the United States, the Justice League brand, along with other DC Comics properties, are licensed by Six Flags.